 You’ll start the cooking process by heating olive oil in the Instant Pot and sautéing the onion, carrots, celery, garlic, and spices.
 After years of using a super basic slow cooker for “off-stove” recipes, it still wows me that you can brown and sauté things right in the Instant Pot insert.
 Hell-ooooooo, less dishes to wash.

 Once that’s done, pour in the rest of the broth, water, split peas, ham, and a bay leaf.
-Lock the lid, set the valve to “sealing”, and select the Manual function for 16 minutes.
+Lock the lid, set the valve to “sealing”, and select the Manual/Pressure Cook function for 16 minutes.
 Easy as that.

-What kind of ham to use in split pea soup
+What kind of ham to use in this soup

-I like to use smoked ham shanks in this Instant Pot split pea soup.
+I like to use smoked ham shanks in pea soup.
 While you can use ham hocks if that’s more convenient, I like the meatier shanks to help give this soup some heft.
 Anywhere between 1 – 1.5 pounds of ham shanks is my recommendation (keep in mind that’s the weight including bones), though there’s definitely wiggle room here.

 And oh yeah, don’t forget to remove the bay leaf!